LAST UPDATED: 30 April 2020

 COVID-19 update: The global pandemic is placing animals around the world at urgent risk, including many in zoos and aquariums.
 Without ticket sales, these captive animals may become economically unviable, with some even potentially slaughtered to feed others — a tragic extension of usual "surplus management" euthanasia practices discussed below.
 And for those who do survive this period of pandemic, sadly every day will likely continue to offer ongoing "lockdown".
 You can help by choosing animal-friendly entertainment and supporting conservation groups.

-We hear a lot of things to justify keeping animals in captivity.
+We hear a lot of things to justify keeping animals in zoos.
 But are these justifications based on fact, or are they simply what zoos would have us believe?
-Here's 5 things we hear about zoos, and why we should think twice about them.
+Here are 4 things we hear about animals in zoos, and why we should think twice about them.

 Zoos also routinely trade and relocate animals who they deem to have outlived profitability or who no longer fit into breeding schemes.
 Trading animals with other zoos can be extremely stressful for the animals who are relocated, as they leave behind social bonds and surroundings they have grown accustomed to.

 Just like SeaWorlds and other marine parks, for zoos the interests of animals usually comes second to attracting visitors and making money.

 FACT: Most zoos exist for profit.

 Much to their (zoo's) embarrassment, death is a constitutive part of life, something they produce not only accidentally — but at the very core of their functioning.Dr Matthew Chrulew, Curtin University academic and zoo expert

 A zoo can teach you a lot about how animals behave in captivity but will teach you very little about the behaviour of animals in the wild.
 Even though most modern zoos make efforts to offer animals a more natural environment, most captive animals in zoos are unable to live in a way that they would naturally and some may even be on medication to alter their behaviour.
 (See point 4.)